steegecs/Graduate-Schoolwork/READ ME FIRST PLEASE.md

 # Sharing-Repository

 ("PCA, SVD, LDA Assignment.pdf") ----->
-This file is a demonstration of EDA, principal component analysis, singular value decomposition, and linear discriminant analysis in python for a class project across multiple data sets.
+This file is a demonstration of EDA, principal component analysis, singular value decomposition, and linear discriminant analysis in Python for a class project across multiple data sets.
 The purpose was to gain intuition about how and why they work and also to understand when their use is appropriate.
 After completing this project, I better understood how dimensionality reduction methods like PCA and SVD are effective in capturing the most variance with a limited number components - leading to more efficient computation and sometimes clearer and more effective insights.
 I also gained a better intuition